 When SAIF-based annotation has not been used for accurate power analysis, you can fine-tune the power analysis after doing the first level analysis.
-For more information, see this link in the Vivado Design Suite User Guide: Power Analysis and Optimization (UG907).
+For more information, see Further Refining Control Signal Activity in the Vivado Design Suite User Guide: Power Analysis and Optimization (UG907).